Best Homemade Tuscan Bread: the Recipe from Tuscany in Italy

-Homemade Tuscan bread recipe is actually at the base of our culinary tradition.
+Homemade Tuscan bread is actually at the base of our culinary tradition.
 Bread cannot miss from any Tuscan (and Italian) table!
-Bread from Tuscany is the perfect element to accompany any type of dish, from meat, cheese, fish to jams and chocolate.
+Bread from Tuscany is the perfect element to accompany any type of Italian or Tuscan dish, from meat, cheese, fish to jams and chocolate.
 This is because it enhances every flavor.

 I often enjoy preparing it at home, especially on special occasions or on Sundays.